jez/latex-hw-template/README.md

 ## Usage

 See the [hw-template.tex](hw-template.tex) for an exhaustive list of usage examples.
+There are also comments explaining features for which there are no examples given.

 The result is the following: